n8jja/Pat-Vara/README.md

 A VARA transporter for the Pat Winlink Open Source project.

 ## Status:
+**OCT 19, 2023**: v1.1.4 released with minor bug fixes and improvements.

 **JULY 30, 2023**: v1.1.3 released with improvements in the handling of unonown/unexpected commands received from the TNC.

 **MAY 29, 2023**: v1.1.1 released with minor bug fixes and improvements.